jwold/Trailblazers-Trivia/replit.md

 - **January 24, 2025**: Repositioned "New Game" button in victory screen to appear above Game Summary section for better user flow
 - **January 24, 2025**: Moved "New Game" button to bottom of victory screen as full-width call-to-action for better accessibility
 - **January 24, 2025**: Simplified share results section from card format to simple button below "New Game" for cleaner interface
+- **January 24, 2025**: Expanded question database from 15 to 450 questions (201 Easy, 249 Hard) by importing and cleaning CSV data with proper difficulty normalization